 Get away from it all on Barbuda...

-Antigua’s smaller sister, known for its pristine 17 mile stretch of pink sand beach, is sparsely populated and largely undeveloped.
-Take the fast ferry over to Barbuda and escape the crowds.
-Perfect for snorkelling, enjoy exploring the reefs and the beach, or take a tour to the bird sanctuary across the lagoon.
+Antigua’s smaller sister, known for its pristine 17 mile stretch of pink sand beach, is sparsely populated and largely undeveloped, with waters that are perfect for snorkelling.
+Take the fast ferry over to Barbuda and enjoy exploring the reefs and the gorgeous beach, or take a tour to the bird sanctuary across the lagoon.

 Trip reports from our team...